KKUS

-KKUS (104.1 FM) is an Alpha Media radio station, licensed to Tyler, Texas, United States, serving the Tyler-Longview market with a classic country format.
-KKUS features top of the hour news updates from Fox News Radio.
-Studios are located on Broadway Avenue in downtown Tyler, and the transmitter site is located near Hideaway, Texas.
+KKUS (104.1 FM) is a Connoisseur Media radio station, licensed to Tyler, Texas, United States, paired with FM translator K279CI (103.7 FM) and KYKX-HD2 (105.7 FM), both licensed to Longview, Texas, and serving the Tyler-Longview market with a classic country format.
+The Ranch studio is located on Broadway Avenue in downtown Tyler.
+The transmitter site for KKUS is located near County Road 434, west of Hideaway, Smith County, Texas; K279CI transmits from the KYKX tower located near FM 1844 and SH 300 in Upshur County, Texas.

 On-air line up

 The on air staff includes the syndicated Big D and Bubba in mornings, Chris Wayne during mid-day, Charlie O' in the afternoon shift, and Diane Day at night.
 "The Original Country Gold" with Rowdy Yates (Josh Holstead) is featured on Saturday and Sunday evenings.

 Tom Perryman

 Tom Perryman was East Texas' only true radio legend.
 In the late 1940s, Tom started his career at 1400 KEBE "The KEBE Corral" in Jacksonville, Texas.
 In the mid-1950s, Tom was at KSIJ (now KEES) 1430 in Gladewater, Texas.
 It was at KSIJ that Tom brought Elvis Presley to East Texas, and gave Elvis some of his first work.
 It was also at KSIJ that Tom met Jim Reeves, Floyd Cramer, and Johnny Horton.
 Then Tom went on to host the Opry Star Spotlight on The Air Castle of the South 650 WSM in Nashville, as well as becoming one of the most famous Opry announcers of all time.
 Before leaving WSM he hired his replacement, Ralph Emery.
 Tom and Jim Reeves then bought KGRI AM/FM in Henderson, Texas.
 Later, Tom and Mary Reeves bought WMTS AM/FM in Murfreesboro, TN.
 The Perryman's and Mary Reeves sold WMTS AM/FM in the early 1980s, and Tom went into retirement.
 Tom was convinced to come back to East Texas by Dudley Waller (former owner of KKUS) and Rick Guest (former GM of Waller and Access.1/East Texas Radio Group), to boost the ratings of the fledgling classic country station (The Ranch).
 Tom agreed to join the Ranch, and kept "The Ranch" consistently at the top of the ratings.
 He died January 11, 2018.